RoniShpatz/shopping-list/README.md

 The app includes a database of permanent products that are commonly purchased.
 Users can also add custom products to their lists if a product they need is not in the default database.

+to see a user with database:
+user: roni password: 123